tum-pbs/LSIM/README.md

 - **Triangle inequality:** The distance *A*&rarr;*B* is shorter or equal to the distance via a detour (first *A*&rarr;*C*, then *C*&rarr;*B*)
 - **Identity of indiscernibles (relaxed):** If *A* and *B* are identical the resulting distance has to be 0

 Further information is available at our [project website](https://ge.in.tum.de/publications/2020-lsim-kohl/).
+To compare scalar or vectorial 3D data, you can have a look at our volumetric metric [*VolSiM*](https://github.com/tum-pbs/VOLSIM) that was specifically designed for this data domain.

 -----------------------------------------------------------------------------------------------------